fenetikm/dotfiles/.config/yabai/keys.md

 - minimise all others

 ## Going from stack to split
+Now:
 - change mode
 - minimise all others
+- open the one you want with the split

 ## Nice to have / gold plating
 - when kitty open on a large screen by it self with margins